To be hired as a graphic designer you need to have an outstanding portfolio.

 As a result of this hard work and dedication, I thought it would be useful to share my thoughts and advice for those of you who are thinking about creating a graphic design portfolio, or those of you who want to create an outstanding graphic design portfolio.

 Within this blog post you will learn how to create an outstanding graphic design portfolio.
-You will learn how to create a portfolio that stands out and helps you capture more clients, more commissions and more work solely from your portfolio.
+You will learn how to create a design portfolio that stands out and helps you capture more clients, more commissions and more work solely from your portfolio.
 These tips and tricks will help you secure more freelance work (if you’re looking for more clients), but it will also help you if you’re looking for full time employment in the design industry.
 These tips are also appropriate for those of you who want to improve your online and offline portfolios.

 An outstanding graphic design portfolio sells itself, and is one way to almost guarantee work.
 Couple this with experience in the field and you’re onto a real winner!